 I wanted to capture that color, that richness.
-I’d known about salt-curing egg yolks for a few years; my friends, Chefs Brad Cecchi and Oliver Ridgeway at Grange in downtown Sacramento has first clued me into it.
-Basically you bury the yolks in salt, then dry them out until they are like a very hard cheese.
+I’d known about salt cured egg yolk for a few years; my friends, Chefs Brad Cecchi and Oliver Ridgeway at Grange in downtown Sacramento had first clued me into it.
+Basically you bury egg yolks in salt, then dry them out until they are like a very hard cheese.
 This is exactly how you use them — as a golden, eggy, über rich substitute for grated cheese over pasta or rice.

 If you’ve never cured anything in your life, this would be a good place to start.
 It’s really easy and comes together in about 2 weeks.
 And once you’ve made the cured yolks, you can use them over pasta for months.

-What else can you do with cured egg yolks?
+What else can you do with cured egg yolk?
 Not sure.
 I eat a lot of pasta.
 What would you suggest?

 Salt Cured Egg Yolk